 Humans Behaving Badly

 Baldwin Park, our neighborhood gathering place, is beautiful, clean, and safe.
 And as a Friend of Matthias Baldwin Park (thank you!), your eyes and ears in the Park help keep it that way.
 When you speak with the paid security guards at Rittenhouse Square and at Sister Cities Park, you learn that they have no enforcement power.
 They are unarmed, even with pepper spray, and their job is to educate park visitors about the rules and report to the police if someone is a recurrent violator of the rules.
 Their job is observe, educate, and report.
 When you speak with Friends at other parks, they say that the park rules are enforced by peer pressure, basically observe, educate, and if necessary report.
 Some of these parks are in tight-knit neighborhoods, and the neighbors take pride in their local park and will speak up.
-Baldwin Park is fortunate to have 102 dues-paying members, and one would like to think of this group as a tight-knit neighborhood protector of Baldwin Park.
+Baldwin Park is fortunate to have many dues-paying members, and one would like to think of this group as a tight-knit neighborhood protector of Baldwin Park.
 Peer pressure is priceless.
 Here are some violations of the rules and some tips found useful in dealing with violators.

 First, a disclaimer.
 There are certain violations that we hope nobody ever sees, like these priority items: used syringes, drug vials, used condoms, used tampons, broken glass, and used toilet paper, all fortunately rare and quickly removed.
 None of us want to wake up to that scene.
-Baldwin Park had a particularly bad week in the early part of September, 2020, and the following images are examples of the types of behaviors that you should be alert for.
+The following images are examples of the types of behaviors that you should be alert for.